ClayStack/claystack-docs/docs/cseth/faq.md

 csETH is a Liquid Staking Derivative token that is designed to enhance the security, scalability, and inclusivity of the Ethereum network.
 It uses innovative technologies to encourage participation in the staking and validation processes.

 ### Why was csETH created?
 csETH was created to democratize access to staking on the Ethereum network.
-It lowers the bond requirements for validators, promotes decentralization, and uses a performance-based protocol to determine the bond requirements.
+It lowers the bond requirements for operators, promotes decentralization, and uses a performance-based protocol to determine the bond requirements.

 ### How is csETH unique?
 csETH stands out through its use of Decentralized Validation Technology (DVT) and a Validator Funding Provider (VFP) protocol.
 These technologies enable it to provide a scalable, noncustodial, and highly decentralized protocol that encourages broad participation.